telekom/5g-trace-visualizer/README.md

 ### Specifying HTTP/2 ports

 Just use the ``-http2ports`` ports parameters.
 E.g. ``-http2ports "3000,80"`` tells Wireshark to decode communication on those ports as HTTP/2.
 Useful if you are using non-standard ports for your communication.

+### Using several Wireshark versions for decoding

+While testing a product under heavy development, you may find the case where some NAS messages follow a certain 3GPP release while some other messages follow another.

+This may result in no single Wireshark version capable of decoding all messages. i.e., you will always have some ``[Malformed packet]`` payloads shown no matter what version you use.

+In order to enable packet decoding using multiple Wireshark versions, use the option ``-wireshark <comma-separated-list-of-wireshark-versions>``.

+Example: ``-wireshark "2.9.0,3.1.0"`` will use Wireshark 2.9.0 as baseline dissector and the rest, in this case 3.1.0 as alternative.
+In case a malformed packet is detected for a given packet, the first non-malformed alternative (in this case 3.1.0, you may specify more) will be used instead.

 ## Notes